-We started Ellipress as an experiment to see if we can make prints and sell them, while sticking to some basic principals: We only sell things we like, and we use the best quality tools and materials I can find.
+I started Ellipress as an experiment to see if I can make prints and sell them, while sticking to some basic principals: I only sell things we like, and I use the best quality tools and materials I can find.
 Most prints are made to order.

-We make most of our prints using Epson inkjet printers with Epson Ultrachrome HD inks.
+I make most of the prints using Epson inkjet printers with Epson Ultrachrome HD inks.
 These pigment inks have a really long life and a wide colour range, especially when used with top quality archival art papers.

-Some people call these kinds of prints giclée but we think this is a made up word to try to make the inkjet process appear artisanal.
-We just call them archival prints.
+Some people call these kinds of prints giclée but I think this is a made up word to try to make the inkjet process appear artisanal.
+I just call them archival prints.
 This website is giclée free!

-Hahnemühle Photo Rag is our favourite premium archival 100% cotton artist paper.
+Hahnemühle Photo Rag is my favourite premium archival 100% cotton artist paper.
 It’s smooth and white with just a tiny amount of texture.
 It’s available in 308 and 188gsm weights.
 I tend to use the heavier weight.

-Somerset Photo is an alternative archival 100% cotton artist paper.
-It has a slightly flatter appearance than the Hahnemühle Photo Rag and is ideal for black and white reproductions.
+Canson Rag Photographique is an another archival 100% cotton artist paper.
+It has a slightly flatter, smoother appearance than Hahnemühle Photo Rag and is ideal for really detailed reproductions.
+I use the 310gsm weight.